microsoft/CameraTraps/api/synchronous/README.md

 # Camera trap real-time API

-We also expose our animal detection and species classification (the later is to come!) models through a synchronous API to support real-time use cases and our demo web app.
+We also expose our animal detection and species classification (the latter is to come!) models through a synchronous API to support real-time use cases and our demo web app.

 ## Set-up

+All paths are relative to this directory `api/synchronous`

 (Do not need `sudo` if you added the user to the Docker group)